kajott/wordos/README.md

 Not related at all, except that vitawrap and me were obviously inspired by the same ideas and chose the same name (and display mode) for our ports.
 I learned about their WOR-DOS only after my WorDOS was done.

+### Where can I download the COM file?

+On the GitHub page, click on the latest release in the right sidebar and download `wordos.com` from there.

 ### Why?

 Because I can!
 Seeing all the Wordle ports sprouting left and right, I thought I'd give it a try too.